 Source of emotion Source of reason and logic

 Never sleeps Routinely sleeps

-• Active: In my previous post, I explained how our subconscious mind develops soon after we are conceived.
-It is our spark of life and is dedicated to keeping us alive.
-After we are born, our conscious mind becomes overtly active.
+• Active: In my previous post, I explained how quickly after we are conceived our subconscious mind develops.
+This primary brain is our spark of life, regulates our vital functions, and is dedicated to keeping us alive.
+Our conscious mind forms before we are born, but doesn’t become overtly active until after we are born.
 By age 4, we develop conscious memory and our subconscious mind takes on a more covert role.
 It remains active, but gets fed by the information our conscious mind puts in it.
 Our subconscious mind does not mature much further after age 4.
 Therefore, it is like us at age 4; our inner child, who has no concept of time, believes what it is told to be truth and reality, and interprets communication very literally.

 • Priority: Once you have something you really like, you don’t want to give it up.
 We like existing and our subconscious mind’s priority is for us to do just that.
-When we are threatened in any way, the subconscious mind is alerted, readies our bodies for action, and causes us to behave in ways that allow us to survive.
-It does not consider how these behaviors affect other people and our relationships.
-Since the subconscious mind is focused only on its owner, these actions to survive can make the owner look like he/she is being selfish.
+When we experience any kind of threat, the subconscious mind is alerted.
+It readies our body for action and causes us to behave in ways that continue our existence.
+The subconscious mind’s priority is its owner.
+It doesn’t consider how the resulting behaviors affect other people or our relationships.
+Therefore, these behaviors make the owner look like he/she prioritizes himself over others, making him seem self-centered and selfish.

 While our subconscious mind’s priority is for us to exist, our conscious mind gives us the ability to figure out how to live well and make life enjoyable.
 We problem solve, create new ideas, and reason out issues with our conscious mind.
 It gives us the ability to gather information so we can make better decisions and allows us to filter through information so we can be understanding, accepting, and patient with others, giving us the ability to form happier relationships.